SnoopSqueak/chicken-yard-react/README.md

 In the project directory, you can run:

 ### `npm start`

+*You should really switch to the master branch before doing this.*

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.